The pretty Violette blouse from Maison Fauve: a staple of my wardrobe

 - sewing the piping

-- setting the facing, which requires care to shape the collar curve and attach it
+- attaching the facing, which requires precision to shape the collar curve and secure it

 - making buttonholes and sewing buttons

-- making hems at the bottom of the body and sleeves
+- making hems on the body and sleeves

 So, ready to try Violette or another pattern from Maison Fauve?